Singapore's Role for ASEAN's Portfolio Investment: Conclusion

 \section{Conclusion}

-It is often argued that ASEAN as a whole tend to invest in securities outside more than inside the region.
+It is often argued why ASEAN members tend to invest in securities outside more than inside the region.
 We estimate a gravity model using the PPML estimation method utilizing a bilateral panel of 86 reporting and 241 counterparty countries/territories for the period 2007-2017.
-We find that the elasticity of both debt and equity investments to geographical distance is actually more negative for ASEAN than for OECD.
+We find that the elasticity of both debt and equity investments to geographical distance is actually more negative for ASEAN than for OECD members after controlling for country-time fixed effects.
 However, we find that the ASEAN-OECD difference in elasticity gets smaller when we exclude Singapore from the ASEAN sample.
-This indicates that Singapore's investment behavior is very different from that of other ASEAN members.
-Singapore tends to invest in faraway countries predominantly in the US while other ASEAN members tend to invest in nearby countries.
-Since Singapore's investment is disproportionately large, its behavior drives the investment of ASEAN as a whole.
-Indeed, Singapore facilitates both inward investment from ASEAN and outward investment to OECD.
-Multinational companies in Singapore attract investment from ASEAN, in particular, Malaysia.
-On the other hand, Singapore is by far ASEAN's largest investor in American and Chinese companies residing tax haves such as the Cayman Island and Hong Kong.
-Lastly, the elasticity of equity investment is less negative than that of debt investment for ASEAN reflecting the increasing presence of China as a destination for equity investment.
+This indicates that Singapore's investment behavior is distinct from that of other ASEAN members.
+Singapore tends to invest in distant countries such as the US while other ASEAN members tend to invest in nearby countries.
+Since Singapore's investment is disproportionately large, it drives the total investment of ASEAN members.
+There may be foreign investors who choose Singapore as a global investment platform.
+Unfortunately, the available datasets do not allow us to identify the nationality of investors.
+In addition to facilitating outward investment to OECD members, Singapore also receives inward investment from ASEAN members.
+The restatement data allow us to better understand Singapore's role as a financial center.
+Multinational companies in Singapore attract investment from ASEAN members, in particular, Malaysia.
+On the other hand, Singapore is by far ASEAN's largest investor in American and Chinese companies residing in tax haves such as the Cayman Island and Hong Kong.
+Lastly, our analysis shows that the gap in the elasticity between ASEAN and OECD members is smaller for equity than for debt investment reflecting the increasing presence of China as a destination for equity investment by ASEAN members.

-Our analysis shows that geographical distance inhibit ASEAN's portfolio investment more than OECD's but Singapore defies gravity and invests in faraway OECD countries.
-Therefore, ASEAN's financial integration would inevitably require a higher exposure of Singapore's investment to ASEAN.
-Is it the high level of financial development that facilitate portfolio investment among OECD members who happen to be relatively close to each other?
-It might be that having a developed financial market Singapore invests in the US and other OECD countries because the developed financial markets are better connected.
-Our gravity model uses only distance and fixed effects to estimate portfolio investment.
-It remains as a future research to investigate the determinants in reporting and counterparty countries that can explain our results and hold the key for financial integration.

 \counterwithin{figure}{section} \counterwithin{table}{section}